fieldtrip/website/development/replicate_functionality_of_mne_software.md

     sourcing F
     source $FREESURFER_HOME/SetUpFreeSurfer.sh
     importing dat
-    recon-all -i<path to direcotry of xxx.ima files>/<name of first xxx.ima file>.IMA -s<subject's name>\
+    recon-all -i<path to direcotry of xxx.ima files>/<name of first xxx.ima file>.IMA -s&lt;subject's name>\\

 This code will recognize the first xxx.ima file in the directory of the anatomical data, and it will find the other files automatically.
 It will create a directory under $SUBJECTS_DIR with the given subject's name.
 It will also create more directories.
-One created directory is named orig under $SUBJECTS_DIR/<subject's name>/mri where there will be a 001.mgz file (containing all anatomical data) that will be used as input for further processing.
+One created directory is named orig under $SUBJECTS_DIR/&lt;subject's name>/mri where there will be a 001.mgz file (containing all anatomical data) that will be used as input for further processing.
 If there were more scanning runs of the same subject, other .mgz files will be created (001, 002... etc.) But I do  not know if more scans of the same subjects are automatically recognized.  :

 ##### autorecon 1